-Potent endogenous agonist peptide for the newly identified sensory neuron specific receptor (SNSR); isolated from bovine adrenal medulla.
-EC50 values are 13 and 16 nM for human SNSR3 and SNSR4 respectively.
-Also potent opioid agonist (IC50 = 1.3 nM in guinea pig ileum preparation).
+Potent endogenous agonist peptide for Mas-related G proteins-coupled receptor X1 (MRGPRX1); isolated from bovine adrenal medulla (EC50 values are 16 - 800 nM) Also potent opioid agonist (IC50 = 1.3 nM in guinea pig ileum preparation).
 Produces opioid- and non-opioid receptor mediated antinociceptive effects in vivo.

 |Storage||Desiccate at -20°C|